kubeshop/kusk-gateway/docs/docs/reference/extension.md

 ...
 ```

-This will expose your entire OpenAPI defintion, without the Kusk extensions, on `yourdomain.com/openapi.json`.
+This will expose your entire OpenAPI definition, without the Kusk extensions, on `yourdomain.com/openapi.json`.

 To remove some paths or operations from the exposed OpenAPI, use the [`disabled` option](./#disabled).